bplessis/blog/_posts/2017-10-30-drive-failure-and-reinstall.md

 The drives where re-partitionned using:

+{% highlight shell %}
-  gpart restore -F -l ada0 < backup.geom
+root@frb:~# gpart restore -F -l ada0 < backup.geom
-  gpart restore -F ada1 < backup.geom
+root@frb:~# gpart restore -F ada1 < backup.geom
-  gpart modify -i 2 -l swap1 ada1
+root@frb:~# gpart modify -i 2 -l swap1 ada1
-  gpart modify -i 3 -l zfs1 ada1
+root@frb:~# gpart modify -i 3 -l zfs1 ada1
+{% endhighlight %}

 Boot code was installed using:

+{% highlight shell %}
-  gpart bootcode -b /boot/pmbr -p /boot/gptzfsboot -i 1 ada0
+root@frb:~# gpart bootcode -b /boot/pmbr -p /boot/gptzfsboot -i 1 ada0
-  gpart bootcode -b /boot/pmbr -p /boot/gptzfsboot -i 1 ada1
+root@frb:~# gpart bootcode -b /boot/pmbr -p /boot/gptzfsboot -i 1 ada1
+{% endhighlight %}

+Apparently the swap took care of itself ;)

-the /only/ thing left was .. the file system, this get a bit tricky and it took quite a bit to get it done right but the process should be only:
+The /only/ thing left was .. the file system, this get a bit tricky and it took quite a bit to get it done right but the process should be only:

+{% highlight shell %}
-  zpool create zroot mirror gpt/zfs0 gpt/zfs1
+root@frb:~# zpool create zroot mirror gpt/zfs0 gpt/zfs1
-  zfs recv zroot < backup.zfs
+root@frb:~# zfs recv zroot < backup.zfs
-  zpool set bootfs=zroot/ROOT/default zroot
+root@frb:~# zpool set bootfs=zroot/ROOT/default zroot
+{% endhighlight %}

 If, like me, you had to restart the server in rescue mode because the first boot didn't get you there, there is a few interesting command to consider:

+{% highlight shell %}
-  zpool import -R /mnt zroot
-  mount -t zfs zroot/ROOT/default /altroot
+root@frb:~# zpool import -R /mnt zroot root@frb:~# mount -t zfs zroot/ROOT/default /altroot
+{% endhighlight %}

 anyway, short things short the new server was up and running after only a 15 minutes service interruption !